patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 ### Lack of an API
 We are seriously limited by the fact that there is currently no API for creating Apple Memoji, nor any other straightforward way to automate their creation in iOS.
 This drastically limits how effectively we can search the space of possible Memoji as part of any generation process.
 Ideally we'd want to use a genetic algorithm to to exhaustively refine combinations of features rather than rely on their separability, but this was not possible with the simple route I chose here.

-Finally, I'll just say here that I am not really an expert in this field and I welcome all feedback, corrections, and suggestions.

 ### Photo Selection